 Use information from the SFAM Report to determine if your site is within 300 feet of a Special Protected Area.
-Special Protected Areas evaluated for the SFAM Report are BLM Areas of Critical Environmental Concern (ACEC) or Outstanding Natural Area (ONA), federal Research Natural Areas (RNA) or Special Interest Areas (SIA), Natural Heritage Conservation Areas (NHCA), and Land Trust and Nature Conservancy Preserves.
-If users are aware of other lands within 300 feet of the site that are protected specifically for their high ecological significance, provide this information in the Assessment Notes section on the Cover Page tab (i.e. tax lot number, ownership and how it is protected) and answer "yes" to the question.
+Special Protected Areas are identified using the Protected Areas Data for the United States (PAD-US) and available through the USGS.
+The data consists of mainly open space and resource lands owned in fee by agencies and non-profits.
+Conservation easements that were suitable for distribution in the public domain are also included, as are other lands with long-term easements, leases, agreements, Congressional (e.g. Wilderness Areas), Executive (e.g. National Monuments), and administrative designations (e.g. Areas of Critical Environmental Concern) documented in agency management plans.
+Only those lands identified as having a USGS Gap Analysis Project (GAP) Status of 1 or 2 are included because these lands are specifically managed for biodiversity.
+If users are aware of other lands within 300 feet of the site that are protected specifically for their high ecological significance and managed for biodiversity, provide this information in the Assessment Notes section on the Cover Page tab (i.e., tax lot number, ownership, and how it is protected) and answer "yes" to the question.